 The CIPA guidelines require schools to block students’ access to “inappropriate matter on the internet” which includes obscene and pornographic content.
 Securly’s web filtering solution helps to ensure that all such content is blocked.

 To ensure that kids are protected from all forms of inappropriate and malicious content on the internet we have categorized our database into 14 categories including Pornography, Drugs, Gambling, Social Media, Hate, Games, Social Networking, etc. (These categories are listed under ‘Blocked Categories’ in your ‘Policy Editor’.)
 Any new website that does not exist in the database is automatically scanned by our PageScan tool when a user visits it the first time and categorized appropriately.

-You can find out why a particular site was blocked by looking at the user activity reports in your Securly UI.
+You can find out why a particular site was blocked by looking at the user activity in your Securly Safety Console.
 To do this:

 - Navigate to ‘Reports’

-- Click the three dots (...) in front of the entry for which you want to identify the category.
+- Click the 'More' icon (...) for the event for which you want to identify the category.